Planning Your Visit to the Museum

 The Museum is not responsible for any lost, damaged or unclaimed items.

 People with Reduced Mobility

-There are on-street parking spaces with adapted meters and reserved parking spaces at several locations in the Ville-Marie borough.
+Wheelchairs are available for visitors in the Lobby.
+In addition, there are on-street parking spaces with adapted meters and reserved parking spaces at several locations in the Ville-Marie borough.

 Food and Drink

 Eating and drinking are not permitted in the Museum, except in designated areas.